Frequency Response in AC Circuits

 Find a graph for the magnitude of the output voltage for the circuit below based on the input frequency

-This is going to be much like the last example but we'll be using more algebra since we don't have a numerical value for \(\omega\). \(Z_1 = R\) \(Z_2 = \frac{1}{j\omega C} = \frac{1}{\omega C}\angle -90^\circ\) \(\begin{align} Z_1+Z_2 & = R - j\frac{1}{\omega C} \\ & = \frac{1}{\omega C}\sqrt{1+(\omega RC)^2} \\ \end{align}\) Now for this we only need the magnitude and not the angle so: \(|V_{out}| = \frac{|Z_2|}{|Z_1+Z_2|} = \frac{1}{\sqrt{1+(\omega RC)^2}}\) So we can see that the output voltage changes very strongly depending on the input frequency:
+This is going to be much like the last example but we'll be using more algebra since we don't have a numerical value for \(\omega\). \(Z_1 = R\) \(Z_2 = \frac{1}{j\omega C} = \frac{1}{\omega C}\angle -90^\circ\) \(\begin{align} Z_1+Z_2 & = R - j\frac{1}{\omega C} \\ & = \frac{1}{\omega C}\sqrt{1+(\omega RC)^2} \\ \end{align}\) Now for this we only need the magnitude and not the angle so: \(|V_{out}| = \frac{|Z_2|}{|Z_1+Z_2|} = \frac{1}{\sqrt{1+(\omega RC)^2}}\) So we can see that the output voltage changes very strongly depending on the input frequency: When we plot frequency responses we use logarithmic plots for the gain and frequency because we're interested in percentage changes.
+Increasing the frequency from 90Hz to 95Hz matters less to us than increasing it from 10Hz to 15Hz even though both are an increase of 5Hz.

 fact

-The gain in decibels is given by: \(G_{DB} = 20\log_{10}(\frac{|V_o|}{|V_i|})\) Where \(V_o\) is the output voltage we're measuring and \(V_i\) is the input voltage. decibels is written "dB" as a unit.
+Where \(V_o\) is the output voltage we're measuring and \(V_i\) is the input voltage.

 example